crawl/crawl/crawl-ref/docs/crawl_manual.rst

-A mage is not an available character background by itself, but a type of background, encompassing Hedge Wizards, Conjurers, Summoners, Necromancers, various Elementalists and Venom Mages.
+A mage is not an available character background by itself, but a type of background, encompassing Hedge Wizards, Conjurers, Summoners, Necromancers, various Elementalists and Alchemists.
 Mages are the best at using magic.
 Among other things, they start with a robe, a potion of magic, and spells which should see them through the first several levels of the Dungeon.